What are your Anchorage Radio and Television memories? And what were your favorite local radio and TV personalities and your favorite shows?

 Rock Jocks Not rated yet

 Back in the 1970s in Anchorage, Alaska, KAKM channel 7 was producing a local television magazine show called “Southcentral.”
-Besides local issues, we also …
+Besides local …

 You listened to the radio and watched local television stations.